paulhamsh/SparkEffectOnOffTest/README.md

 # SparkEffectOnOffTest

-Some trial code to get current preset and turn  effects on and off
+Some code to get current preset and turn  effects on and off